Update: Four dead in shooting at Maquoketa Caves State Park

 Update: Four people have died in a shooting at Maquoketa Caves State Park, north of the Quad-Cities.

 The Iowa Department of Criminal Investigation, DCI, has confirmed that the suspected shooter is among the dead.
-Though the threat is considered resolved, DCI officials said, the park remains closed.
+Though the threat is considered resolved, DCI officials said, the park remains closed as an investigation continues.

+According to a statement from the agency, DCI so far has learned: "At about 6:23 a.m. this morning, the Jackson County Sheriff's Office and DCI were notified of a triple homicide at the Maquoketa Caves State Park campground.

+"Officers located three deceased bodies.
+Officers later found that a camper was unaccounted for.
+Following a search of the area, officers found the deceased body of Anthony Orlando Sherwin, 23, west of the park.

 Earlier story: